Centauri2442/SimpleAI/README.md

 SimpleAI features multiple different forms of AI, and is meant to be used alongside the tutorial that I did as part of TLX!
 It is useful beyond that however, as there is multiple different AI's that you can base your own AI's off of!

-I hope to expand on the amount of AI's in the future, so if you have any AI suggestions you'd like me to add SimpleAI, feel free to send me a message on discord!
+I hope to expand on the amount of AI's in the future, so if you have any AI suggestions you'd like me to add SimpleAI, feel free to send me a message on [Discord](https://discord.gg/HZj7KQr)!

 ---